bbbbbMatrix/ManiTaskGen/docs/ReadMe.md

 If you want to run the benchmark on other scenes, refer to ``src/preprocessing/base_parser.py``, ``src/preprocessing/maniskill_parser.py`` and ``src/preprocessing/sunrgbd_parser.py`` to add new parsers for other data formats.

-##  Implementation Details

-【To Be Updated】

-## VLM API
+## Set Up VLM API

-We use OpenRouter API for VLM interaction.
+We use OpenRouter API to access both open-source and closed-source VLMs.
 To benchmark VLM agents, you need to set up your OpenRouter API key and model address in the configuration file or command line arguments.

-### Requirements:

-* Openrouter API key (begin with `sk-or-v1`)

 ### Encode your OpenRouter API_key